mazeemkhanreal/currency_exchange_aws/README.md

 1. **Data Ingestion**:
     - The system fetches currency exchange data from an external API.
-    - The data is stored temporarily in a PostgreSQL database.
+    - The data is stored in raw format in S3 bucket with in raw dirctory.

 2. **Data Processing & Storage**:
-    - The data is transferred to an S3 bucket for raw storage.
-    - AWS Glue crawls the data, transforming it into a usable format.
+    - AWS Glue crawls the data, transforming it into any usable/desirable format.
+    - AWS Glue serves as a fundamental block to send emails when the system detects specific thresholds or conditions related to the currency exchange rates breaches, AWS SES is integrated within the script to do that.
-    - Transformed data is saved back to S3 and cataloged.
+    - Transformed data is saved back to S3 and cataloged for further use.
+    - Transformed data can be saved to a datalake like AWS Redshift for further analytical purposes.

 3. **Data Analysis**:
-    - AWS Athena queries the transformed data.
+    - AWS Athena queries the transformed data via AWS DataCatalog.
-    - The data is further processed and loaded into AWS Redshift for advanced analytics.
+    - Or if the data is loaded into AWS Redshift cluster then we can use any of the visualization tools to further work on building and fulfilling our needs.

 4. **Visualization**:
     - Tools like Looker, Quicksight, and Power BI are used to visualize the data.

-5. **Email Alerts**:
-    - AWS SES sends an email when the system detects specific thresholds or conditions related to the currency exchange rates.

 ## Prerequisites

 To run this project locally, you'll need:

-- Docker
+- Dockers
 - Python 3.x
-- PostgreSQL
-- Apache Airflow
 - AWS account with SES, Glue, Athena, S3, and Redshift access
 - AWS CLI set up and configured